Transmission/Communication Medium or Channel:

 Advantages:

-• Twisted pair cable is the most widely used transmission media for data transmission in local area network mainly.
+• Twisted pair cable is the most widely used transmission medium for data transmission in a local area network.

 • Twisted Pairs are very effective for relatively short distances (a few hundred feet), but can be used for up to a few kilometers.